Overview

 Breaking a Lease Due to Mold

 Rhode Island tenants may terminate their lease if the landlord fails to maintain habitable conditions.
 Under Section 34-18-28, if there is a noncompliance with Section 34-18-22 that materially affects health and safety, the tenant may deliver written notice to the landlord specifying the breach and stating that the rental agreement will terminate in 30 days if the breach is not remedied within 20 days.
 If the same or substantially similar noncompliance recurs within 6 months after a previous notice, the tenant may terminate with only 14 days written notice without giving the landlord an opportunity to cure.
 Tenants should document all conditions, provide written notice via certified mail, and allow the landlord the required time to remedy before vacating.
-[Rhode Island General Laws Section 34-18-28 - Noncompliance by the landlord in general]
+[Rhode Island General Laws Section 34-18-22 - Landlord to maintain premises]

 Documentation and Escalation